pramnora/bat/README.md

 In order to open up an MS DOS Command prompt window...

-a-  DO a combination key press: [WINDOWS PICTURE ICON KEY]+[R]...and, a Run dialog box should appear
+a -  DO a combination key press: [WINDOWS PICTURE ICON KEY]+[R]...and, a Run dialog box should appear

 b - Type into the Run dialog box: CMD...and, then, press the [OK] button...
     this should make the 'black' screen MS DOS prompt window appear ready for typing command instructions into